PearCoding/Ignis/README.md

 A Blender plugin is available in `scripts/blender_exporter/`.

-## Tiny tools
+## Extra tools

-Two tiny tools `exr2hdr` and `hdr2exr` are available to convert between the Radiance favorite image format HDR to the advanced OpenEXR format and vice versa.
+The tool `igutil` is able to convert between multiple formats like the Radiance favorite image format HDR to the advanced OpenEXR format and vice versa.
+Further it can output information embedded inside images.

 This is useful to ease the transfer from Radiance to our raytracer, but you can disable them by setting the CMake option `IG_WITH_TOOLS` to Off.

-Actually, the tool might convert from any format the stb_image framework supports to the second format...

 ## How to use `igview`